 Dracaenas need a fast-draining soil that also contains lava rocks or something similar to prevent root rot.
 The other option is to have loose and well-aerated soil.
 Choosing a pot with a drainage hole is helpful for proper moisture to keep this plant healthy.

 Otherwise, you have to set up a drainage system by including hydro stones or a similar material underneath the soil.
 This will act as the reservoir to keep the excess water from ruining your plants.

 Water will collect at the bottom and keep the plant fresh and healthy.
 If you have a drainage hole, water will collect in the appropriate tray.

 These plants don’t need to be fertilized throughout the entire year.
-The only time when it is appropriate to apply fertilizer would be during the spring to the fall.
+The only time when it is appropriate to apply fertilizer would be during the growing season (spring to the fall).